I get it.

 If you’re not sharing actual news about stuff your band is doing, keep it off of your band’s Facebook page.
 Confine weird personal musings to Twitter, where they belong.

-Post Some Shit When You Do A Thing
+When You Do A Thing, Post About It

 If you play a show or do an in-store performance, create a Facebook event or use an existing one if someone else already set one up.
 You and your bandmates should all invite each of your friends a few weeks beforehand and share the event page a day or two before the show.
 Feel free to post in the event a few times leading up to the event (especially to share preview coverage, new content, or music from the other acts), but don’t share actual event pages multiple times.